PhD in Educational, School, and Counseling Psychology with Emphasis in Counseling Psychology

 - Describe experiences that demonstrate your potential for leadership that you believe distinguish you as a candidate for graduate study.
 (250 word maximum)

 - Describe (1) your previous experience serving in a helping or counseling role, (2) your interests and career objectives, (3) how these interests and career objectives have developed, (4) how these interests match those of specific program faculty, and (5) how being accepted into the program of your choice will benefit your career aspirations and help you act upon your beliefs, goals, and philosophy.
-(Please limit to 1000 words)
+(1000 word maximum)

 - TOEFL for international students (preferred score of 580 for paper test, 92 iBT, IELTS 6.5 or higher)